-I’ve been making lots of stock lately.
-Can’t quite keep up with the amount we use to supply the cooking school but am doing my best and loving the quality and flavours.
+I’ve been making lots of homemade stock lately.
+I can’t quite keep up with the amount we use to supply the cooking school, but I am doing my best, and I really love the wonderful quality and sweeter flavours.

-I wanted to share what I do as I think so many of us may throw out scraps that could be used to whip up a batch of stock for use either during the week or for freezer supplies.
+I think too many of us may throw out scraps of vegetables that could be used to whip up a batch of stock for use either during the week or for freezer supplies.

-This Winter, I have changed from making my stocks in a large pot on the stove top to using my slow cooker instead (also fabulous for bone broths).
+This Winter, I have changed from making my stocks in a large pot on the stovetop to using my slow cooker instead (also fabulous for bone broths).
 Using the slow cooker, I get a sweet and clear stock that I can slurp straight up as is.
-A pot can given you a slightly bitter stock which for me, doesn’t compare once you have tried the slow method.
-Cooking your stock on a low heat, slowly extracts all of the flavors out of your vegetables.
-I let mine do it’s thing overnight and I wake up to a house that smells pretty wonderful and straight up inspiration to make a healthy soup or the likes for lunch or dinner.
-I use stock for soups, stews, paella, casseroles, risotto, pasta, to deglaze a pan, for a delicious broth to nourish me at my desk……you get the point.
+A pot can give you a slightly bitter stock which, for me, doesn’t compare once you have tried the slow method.
+Cooking your stock on low heat slowly extracts all of the flavours out of your vegetables.
+I let mine do its thing overnight, and I wake up to a house that smells pretty wonderful and straight-up inspiration to make a healthy soup or the likes for lunch or dinner.
+I use the stock for soups, stews, paella, casseroles, risotto, pasta, to deglaze a pan, for a delicious broth to nourish me at my desk……you get the point.
 The list is endless.

 I strongly urge you not to buy vegetables to make stock.
 You can make totally delicious stock exclusively out of scraps.
 It eliminates waste too.
 If you like, you can keep a zip lock bag in the freezer and keep adding your scraps until you have sufficient to make yourself a big pot full of stock.
 Always look through your scraps before making stock.
 Discard anything not worthy.